2023 Guild Virtual Learning

 INSTRUCTOR: Tori West, Fellow

-PROJECT: Creative Paperclay Masterclass II, Wood and Natural Materials
+PROJECT: Creative Paperclay Masterclass III, Molds, Forms and Beyond

 SKILL LEVEL: All skill levels welcome